Linaro/ledge-doc/user-guide/user-guide.rst

 Introduction
 ============

 This document describes minimal steps to run LEDGE RP precompiled images in virtual environment and play with it.
-It's recomended to walk over steps in this document for initial introduction with the Reference Platfrom.
+It's recommended to walk over steps in this document for initial introduction with the Reference Platfrom.
 Steps describe howto set up environment and run binaries and login to the shell.
 For more technical details and